rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 Executing Shouter.intro took 6.747245788574219e-05 seconds.
 ```

-## Registering Plugins With Metaclass
+## Registering Plugins With Metaclasses

 Suppose a specific single class represents a pluging in your code.
 You can write a metaclass to keep track of all of the plugins so than you don't have to count them manually.